vineet-k09/GameDevWiki/README.md

 2. **Make your changes** in the Wiki
 3. **Submit a pull request**

+(or just create an [issue](https://github.com/Xndr2/GameDevWiki/issues) and specify what you want to see added)

 All contributions are welcome! 🙌

 ## 📬 Get in Touch
 For questions or feedback, open an [issue](https://github.com/Xndr2/GameDevWiki/issues) or reach out via discussions.
+You can also contact [Xndr](https://discordapp.com/users/434760513377927188) on discord.
+I'm always happy to help you out!

 Happy game developing! 🚀🎮